acanoenfr/todolist-web-service/README.md

 # TodoList
-TodoList Interface with its API
+TodoList Interface with its web service

 ## Getting started